 By October of 1835, Texans of American and Mexican heritage organized a rebellion against the Mexican government – launching the Texas Revolution.
 Five months later, on March 2, 1836, delegates signed the Texas Declaration of Independence (which reflected American democratic principles and paralleled the United States Declaration of Independence) at Washington-on-the-Brazos, formally declaring the independence of the Republic of Texas from Mexico.

-The signing of the Texas Declaration of Independence was an important step toward establishing a Republic of Texas independent from Mexico, however, March of 1836 proved to be a challenging month for General Samuel Houston, the Commander-in-Chief of the Texas forces.
+The signing of the Texas Declaration of Independence was an important step toward establishing a Republic of Texas independent from Mexico.
+However, March of 1836 proved to be a challenging month for General Samuel Houston, the Commander-in-Chief of the Texas forces.
 Mexican General Antonio Lopez de Santa Anna had three armies, totaling roughly 5,500 men, moving north to squash the revolts.
-Throughout the month, Santa Anna’s armies killed and defeated Texans at settlements such as San Antonio de Bexar, Agua Dulce, Refugio, and Victoria.
+Santa Anna’s armies killed and defeated Texans throughout the month at settlements such as San Antonio de Bexar, Agua Dulce, Refugio, and Victoria.
 The largest and most upsetting of these defeats were the massacres at the Alamo(March 6) and Goliad (March 27).
 The annihilation of Texans at the hands of the Mexican army both enraged and frightened Houston’s men.
 Some of the troops fled to assist their families before the advancing Mexican army reached them in what became known as the “Runaway Scrape,” while others continued the fight, fueled by feelings of revenge.

-Houston anticipated that Santa Anna would next cross the San Jacinto River where it joins Buffalo Bayou at Lynch’s Ferry.
-Feeling confident and that their chance had come, Houston and his troops crossed south of the Buffalo Bayou and proceeded in the vicinity of Lynch’s Ferry.
+Houston anticipated that Santa Anna would next cross the San Jacinto River, where it joins Buffalo Bayou at Lynch’s Ferry.
+Feeling confident that their chance had come, Houston and his troops crossed south of the Buffalo Bayou and proceeded in the vicinity of Lynch’s Ferry.
 Houston established a camp in the woods slightly north of the ferry to wait for Santa Anna on the morning of April 20, 1836.

 Houston was dismayed at Santa Anna’s reinforcements and ordered the destruction of the bridge crossing the Brazos River to prevent further swelling of Mexican troops.
 This also prevented retreat by both the Mexican and Texan armies.
-By that afternoon, Houston had a plan for battle.
+By that afternoon, Houston had a battle plan.
 He sent out three forces – the main frontal force advanced quietly, hoping to take the Mexican army by surprise, as two other forces circled around the left and right flanks of the Mexican camp.
 Houston’s men got within 200-300 yards of the Mexican camp before the Mexicans detected them.

-As the Texans attacked they chanted, “Remember the Alamo!
+As the Texans attacked, they chanted, “Remember the Alamo!
 Remember Goliad!”
 At the end of the violent battle that lasted only 18 minutes, the Mexican Army surrendered.
 Caught off guard by the bold broad-daylight attack, the Mexican Army hardly had time to respond.
-Nine Texans died and only 30 more suffered wounds, while the Mexican losses totaled 630 killed, 208 injured, and 730 taken prisoner.
+Nine Texans died, and only 30 more suffered wounds, while the Mexican losses totaled 630 killed, 208 injured, and 730 taken prisoner.

 Santa Anna ordered his troops to withdraw from Texas.
 The Texans captured Santa Anna disguised as a Mexican private the following day.
 On May 14, 1836, Presidents David G. Burnet and Santa Anna signed the public and private treaties of Velasco, confirming Mexican retreat and declaring an end to the war.
-Mexico did not formally recognize Texas independence, however, until the Treaty of Guadalupe Hidalgo, which ended the Mexican-American War in 1848.
+However, Mexico did not formally recognize Texas independence until the Treaty of Guadalupe Hidalgo, which ended the Mexican-American War in 1848.

 Today, visitors to San Jacinto Battleground State Historic Site and Monument can take a walking tour of the battleground to see where significant events leading to Texas independence occurred.
 San Jacinto Battleground State Historic Site includes the San Jacinto Monument, the world’s largest column memorial (taller than the Washington Monument by 12 feet).
 Constructed between April 21, 1936, and April 21, 1939, the Monument serves as a memorial to all of those who fought in the Battle of San Jacinto and to all others who contributed to the independence of Texas.
 A large star atop the Monument symbolizes the Lone Star State, while friezes along the Monument’s base depict eight significant periods in the history of the Republic of Texas.
-The San Jacinto Museum of History is in the base of the Monument and offers information on the San Jacinto Battle and the history of Texas and the Spanish Southwest.
+The San Jacinto Museum of History is at the base of the Monument and offers information on the San Jacinto Battle and the history of Texas and the Spanish Southwest.
 The museum promotes friendship between Texas, Mexico, Spain, France, and Latin America.